zanderarnao/Letterboxd-Reviews/letterboxd.md

 network for movie people.
 The website has a host of very useful features like creating a watchlist, catalog of movie ratings (between .5 and 5 stars), and reviews to share with your friends.
-According to the statistics on my dashboard, I have watched nearly 50 movies since the beginning of this year and rated an additional near-200 which I have seen in the past.
+According to the statistics on my dashboard, I have watched over 50 movies since the beginning of this year and rated an additional 200.

 For later reference, taken from my Letterboxd profile, here is the distribution of my ratings.